alecxander567/alecxander567/README.md

 ## 🚀 About Me

-Hi, I'm Alec Xander—a passionate student dedicated to building impactful software and tackling real-world problems with technology.
+A passionate student dedicated to building impactful software and tackling real-world problems with technology.
 Currently pursuing a **BS in Information Technology** 📝💻, I love learning new tools, and exploring emerging technologies.

 ---